FIRST: TALK TO YOUR LAWYER ABOUT REDUCING THE BILL

 How to have your high lawyer's bill legally reduced by the assessment process.
 You only have 30 days to act on lawyer complaints, references, ratings.

 Bill Too High?

-The first step is discuss the bill with your lawyer.
+The first step is discuss the account with your lawyer.
 Your lawyer or someone in your lawyer's office can tell you exactly what your lawyer did in your case and how long it took.

-If you tell the lawyer why you feel the bill is too high, your lawyer may be willing to reduce the account.
+If you tell the lawyer why you feel the bill is too large, your lawyer may be willing to reduce the account.
 It is worth a try and if your request is refused, you will not be faulted by the assessment officer for trying to resolve matters amicably.